YohanF1245/brief-data-engineer/docs/business-rules.md

 ## Shops
 A shop have an shop ID
-A shop is located in a town
+A shop is located in 1 town
 A shop have 0 or N employees